codebar/tutorials/html/lesson3/tutorial.md

   ...
 ```

-Start by adding a background color so we can clearly see the container
+Begin by adding a background color so we can clearly see the container

 ```css
 .sidebar {